-Faculty Field Advisor
+Faculty Advisor

 The purpose of faculty advising is to help students make maximum use of their educational experience.
-Students are assigned faculty advisors by the BSW Program Director.
-The faculty field advisor is expected to be familiar with the student's class and field performance and overall professional development.
+Advisement enables students to make sound educational decisions about their BSW education with the assistance, knowledge and experience of professional social work educators.
+Students are assigned faculty advisors The faculty advisor is expected to be familiar with the student's class and field performance and overall professional development.

-The following section identifies the faculty field advisors' responsibilities, tasks and activities as they relate to the field and academic components of the students' program.
+The following section identifies the faculty advisors' responsibilities, tasks and activities as they relate to the field and academic components of the students' program.